-Work-from-anywhere (WFA) is poised to be a major post-pandemic trend (as detailed here and here).
+Work-from-anywhere (WFA) is poised to be a major post-pandemic trend (as detailed in our primer on hybrid work and guide to hybrid collaboration).
 Even more than fully remote or hybrid or flexible work environments, making work-from-anywhere work for you and your organization requires a high level of flexibility and willingness to adapt — especially as some join meetings from the office, others virtually from home, a coffee shop, or other location.

 While every team faces challenges in a work-from-anywhere environment, Agile product teams definitely have a unique set of issues to contend with.
 Case in point: the quote at the top of this article.
 Pretty much everything about Agile, from daily scrum to PI planning, centers around collaboration and teamwork — things that can be tricky in a WFA situation.

 As companies adopt WFA policies, Agile product teams will need to adjust to new workstyles, adapting Agile ceremonies so they work for every team member, no matter where they are.
 Transitioning to this “Agile-from-anywhere” (AFA) environment takes some time and perseverance.
 However, a few strategies we’ve identified across our many years of working with (and employing) hybrid Agile product teams can help you make the shift as smoothly as possible.

 Agile-from-anywhere strategy 1: Create a digital common space